jordanamorais/lfrgs-frontend-samples/README.md

 Some [useful templates](templates/) to use in your Liferay projects.

+## Form validations

+Some [useful and common validators](validators/) to use in your Liferay projects.

 ## Themes

 Some [theme boilerplates and theme tips](themes/) for your Liferay projects.